ofenerci/HPSC-Fall-2013/lab/lab-05-openmp/README.md

 ### Bug 1-4 (5 points for each bug fix)

+- The first program doesn't compile.
+Getting it to compile is sufficient.
+- The next three either seg-fault or give the wrong answer.
+Run them with

+                export OMP_NUMP_THREADS=1

+        to see the correct results.
+- The second program computes the wrong results
+- The third program will segmentation fault
+- The fourth program will give you a wrong result

 Download the code and fix the bugs.
 Bug3 gives you a run-time bug.

 ##Matrix Multiply (10 points)